aws-solutions/qnabot-on-aws/workshops/reinvent2018/readme.md

 * * *

-## Step 1 - Let's Begin and deploy a working QnABot
+## Step 1 - Let's begin and deploy a working QnABot

 ### Workshop Setup: